-We perform physical inventories in virtually all of our stores on an annual basis.
+We perform physical inventories in a significant majority of our stores on an annual basis.
 We calculate our shrink provision based on actual physical inventory results during the fiscal period and an accrual for estimated shrink occurring subsequent to a physical inventory through the end of the fiscal reporting period.
 This accrual is calculated as a percentage of sales at each retail store, at a department level, based on the store's most recent historical shrink rate.
+From time to time as circumstances may warrant, we consider more recent shrink experience in the calculation of our shrink accrual.
+The impact of doing so has not been material.
 To the extent that subsequent physical inventories yield different results than the estimated accrual, our effective shrink rate for a given reporting period will include the impact of adjusting to the actual results.